-The Association offers the only professional qualification in electoral administration in the UK.
-Since its launch in 1998, it has become regarded as an essential criteria for the majority of electoral administrator posts.
+We offer the UK’s only professional qualification in electoral administration.
+A sound career platform, it has become regarded as an essential criteria for the majority of electoral administrator posts.

-Candidates must be members of the AEA at the time of registration and remain so at all times throughout the qualification process.
+Candidates must be AEA members when they register and remain so throughout the qualification process.

 AEA Certificate in Electoral Administration

-Certificate candidates will be required to submit four work-based assignments throughout the year.
-You will also sit two exams at an assessment day, answering three questions from a choice of five on each) at an assessment day.
+Certificate candidates are required to submit four work-based assignments throughout the year.
+You will also sit two exams at an assessment day, answering three questions from a choice of five at each exam.

-Once pass marks for all four assignments and both parts of the assessment day have been achieved, candidates will be entitled to use the designatory letters AEA (Cert) or AEA (Cert-Scotland), provided they remain in membership of the Association.
+Once you achieve pass marks for all four assignments and both exams, you will be entitled to use the designatory letters AEA (Cert) or AEA (Cert-Scotland), provided you remain an AEA member.

-Registration for the Certificate closes on 1 September each year.
+Certificate registrations close on 1 September each year.
 Applications are accepted on a first come first served basis, so we recommend early registration.

 AEA Diploma in Electoral Administration